sereshenka/11_duplicates/README.md

 #How this work#

-Download the software on your computer, run duplicates.py files are listed in the form of an optional parameter "--path" path on your hard drive that needs to be scanned in search for duplicates.
+Download the software on your computer, run duplicates.py files are listed in the form of an optional parameter "--path" path on your hard drive that needs to be scanned in search for duplicates. \n
 Example: python duplicates.py --path "C:\"